ropensci/roweb3/content/blog/2024-04-22-news-april-2024/index.md

     - Explore rOpenSci [packages](/packages) and [contributing guide](https://contributing.ropensci.org/)
     - Ask questions or chat about rOpensci with Noam and other attendees.

+- Tuesday, June 4th, 09:00 Australia Western (01:00 UTC), Theme TBD with cohost TBD and [Steffi LaZerte](/author/steffi-lazerte).
 And remember, you can always cowork independently on work related to R, work on packages that tend to be neglected, or work on what ever you need to get done!

-## Software :package:

-### R-Universe Documentation Gets a Boost from Google Season of Docs
+### R-Universe documentation gets a boost from Google Season of Docs

 We are excited and grateful to [announce](/blog/2024/04/12/gsod-announcement/) that [R-Universe](https://r-universe.dev/) has been awarded a [Google Season of Docs](https://developers.google.com/season-of-docs) grant.
 R-Universe is rOpenSci’s platform for testing, building, distributing, and discovering R packages, led by [Jeroen Ooms](/author/jeroen-ooms/).